matpalm/bnn/README.md

 start by using the `label_ui.py` tool to manually label some images and create a sqlite `label.db`

+the following command starts the labelling tool for some already labelled (by me!) sample data provided with in this repro.

 ```
 ./label_ui.py \
 --image-dir sample_data/training/ \